Best Clayton County Community Colleges (2026)

 There are 2 community colleges serving 7,323 students in Clayton County, GA.

-What is community college acceptance rate in Clayton County, GA?
+What is the community college acceptance rate in Clayton County, GA?

 The average community college acceptance rate in Georgia is 72% (compared to national acceptance rates).

-How diverse are community college in Clayton County, GA?
+How diverse are community colleges in Clayton County, GA?

 Community colleges in Clayton County, GA have approximately 87% minority enrollment, with the majority being Black.